 Academic journal citation:

 CrowdTangle Team (Year Accessed).
 CrowdTangle.
 Facebook, Menlo Park, California, United States.
-URL: [Insert API or web application URL of List, Leaderboard, Search, Live Display, or Intelligence analysis here.]
+List ID: [Insert List or Saved Search ID number]

 CrowdTangle Team (2020).
 CrowdTangle.
 Facebook, Menlo Park, California, United States.
-[URL of list]
+[List ID number]

-To cite multiple lists, add multiple URLs separated by commas to the citation.
+To cite multiple lists or Saved Searches, add multiple List ID numbers separated by commas to the citation.

 Additional caveats on the data CrowdTangle is tracking: